 Every person communicates differently and people listen to your words, but they interpret it based on their experiences and their past.

 The meaning behind words and the tone of the voice is very important, and not all people understand that.

 Your partner says to you: Could you please wash the dishes?

-Every person will interpret it differently based on the experiences with this particular person, and also based on your mood at the moment.
+Every person will interpret it differently based on their experiences with this particular person, and also based on their mood at the moment.

 If he cooked for you, and then usually the other person is cleaning up, then it’s not offending at all.
 The answer probably will be: “Of course, thanks for cooking!”

 If you already cooked the meal and your partner was just eating and now playing video games again, and you don’t get a thank you, then you will be offended.
 The answer probably will be: “Why are you not cleaning up?
 I already cooked.”

 Instead of getting offended or giving a negative answer, you can ask “What do you mean by that?”
 The person notices that something is not okay.
 You could get an answer like “Well I already cooked and cleaned yesterday, so I thought you would do the same too.”

 Words and communication get interpreted by the person receiving them.
 Think about that next time you want to communicate something serious to someone.
 What might the other person think of what I’m saying?

 If you want to continue reading check out my Medium profile here and support me and the writers by becoming a member.